raspberrypilearning/grow-a-tree/en/step_4.md

 Explore two other extensions, `Translate`{:class="block3extensions"} and `Text to Speech`{:class="block3extensions"}, in another Starter project, [How are you?](https://projects.raspberrypi.org/en/projects/how-are-you){:target="_blank"}.

-If you've already completed [How are you?](https://projects.raspberrypi.org/en/projects/how-are-you){:target="_blank"} then now go on to explore the Look After Yourself Starter projects.
+If you've already completed [How are you?](https://projects.raspberrypi.org/en/projects/how-are-you){:target="_blank"} now go on to explore the Look After Yourself Starter projects.

 You could try one of our other Scratch games, such as [Chatbot](https://projects.raspberrypi.org/en/projects/chatbot){:target="_blank"} and [Brain game](https://projects.raspberrypi.org/en/projects/brain-game){:target="_blank"}, which use conditions to create user interaction.